1. Marriage Lawyer in New York | Cross-Border Breakdown and Initial Legal Assessment

 This formal approach supported the client’s ongoing case in Korea by presenting a consistent, organized record.

-Coordinating With Korean Legal Counsel for the Divorce Filing
+Coordinating with Korean Legal Counsel for the Divorce Filing

 After the notice was sent, the marriage lawyer collaborated with Korean counsel to align both procedural expectations and service requirements.